-1. Summary of Incident
+1. Summary of Inciden t

-Date and Time of Incident:
+Date and time of incident:

 Number of people whose data is affected:

 Nature of breach e.g. theft/disclosed in error/technical problems

 Description of how breach occurred:

-2. Reporting

-When was breach reported?

-How the Town Clerk became aware of the breach:

-Have there been similar incidents in the past?
+2. Reporting When was breach reported?
+How the Town Clerk became aware of the breach: Have there been similar incidents in the past?
 If so, please provide details:

 3. Personal Data

 Full description of personal data involved (without identifiers):

 Number of individuals affected:

 Have all affected individuals been informed:

 If not, state why not:

 Is there any evidence to date that the personal data involved in this incident has been inappropriately processed or further disclosed?
 If so, please provide details:

-4. Data Retrieval mmediate remedial was taken: retrieve e data been ed or deleted?
-If date and time: 5.
-Impact to the i oe the risk of harm ndividual as a result incident: oe the risk of r fraud as a result of eident: formal individu rou received a complaint from any ual affected by this?
-If so, provide 6.
-Management individi breach ed information ances policies and If "yes" , why? ne individual(s) eted data protection g: do you any o held n similar esult of this incident, u consider whether ther personal data hay be exposed to vulnerabilities?
-If at steps have been
+4. Data Retrieval

+What immediate remedial action was taken:

+Has the data been retrieved or deleted?
+If yes - date and time:

+5. Impact Describe the risk of harm to the individual as a result of this incident: Describe the risk of identity fraud as a result of this incident: Have you received a formal complaint from any individual affected by this breach?
+If so, provide details:
-taken to address this:

-Has there been any media coverage of the incident?
-If so, please provide details

-What further action has been taken to minimise the possibility of a repeat of such an incident?
+6. Management Do you consider the individual(s) involved has breached information governances policies and procedures: If "yes", why?
+Had the individual(s) completed data protection training: As a result of this incident, do you consider whether any other personal data held may be exposed to similar vulnerabilities?
+If so, what steps have been taken to address this: Has there been any media coverage of the incident?
+If so, please provide details What further action has been taken to minimise the possibility of a repeat of such an incident?
 Please provide copies of any internal correspondence regarding any changes in procedure:

 Form completed by

 Position

 Signed

 Email

 Telephone Phone Number

+Dated